Pentagram Rigidity for Centrally Symmetric Octagons: The Main Ideas

-Say that a $G$-{\it curve\/} is a curve tangent to $X_G$ everywhere.
-The above result says that $\cal X$ is foliated by $G$-curves.
-Since one of the functions considered in Lemma \ref{strip} is strictly monotone along a given $G$-curve, we see that these curves exit every compact subset of $\cal X$ at both ends.
+Say that a $G$-{\it curve\/} is a maximal curve tangent to $X_G$.
+Lemma \ref{strip} says that $\cal X$ is foliated by $G$-curves and that each $G$-curve $\gamma$ exits every compact subset of $\cal X$ at both ends.
+Why?
+Because $\zeta$ from Lemma \ref{strip} (which depends on the component of $\cal X$ that contains $\gamma$) is monotone along $\gamma$.

-There is a $2$-dimensional $T_3$-invariant set $\cal Y$ consisting entirely of points where $X_1$ and $X_2$ are linearly dependent.
-The set $\cal Y$ is given by: